Skip to main content

 • Charming art style and beautiful visuals that create an immersive atmosphere.

-• Some puzzles can be frustrating due to unclear objectives and pixel hunting.
+• Some puzzles can be frustrating due to unclear interactions and pixel hunting.

-• Occasional bugs and issues with mouse interactions that can disrupt the experience.
+• Occasional bugs that can disrupt gameplay, requiring restarts to progress.

 • graphics